QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/troubleshooting.md

 ### Inspecting log files and workflow files

-The verbosity of the VirtualFlow logfiles (in the `workflow/output-files/` folders) be increased by setting the option `verbosity_logfiles` in the control file to the value 'debug':
+The verbosity of the AdaptiveFlow logfiles (in the `workflow/output-files/` folders) be increased by setting the option `verbosity_logfiles` in the control file to the value 'debug':

 ```
 verbosity_logfiles=debug